 The first BSNC Board of Directors faced the task of identifying lands.
-Some of the Directors pictured are Richard Atuk, George Waters, Martin Olson, Bill Barr, Fran Degnan, Vern Olson and Suzanne Wassman during a land selections meeting in 1973 or 1974.
+Some of the Directors pictured are Richard Atuk, George Walters, Martin Olson, Bill Barr, Fran Degnan, Vern Olson and Suzanne Wassman during a land selections meeting in 1973 or 1974.
 (Photo by Bartz Englishoe)

 Selling ANCSA Stock

 When ANCSA passed in 1971, the land and ANCSA stock was protected from sale or loss.
 But after 20 years, there was a window for such sales to occur, allowing shareholders to sell their stock.
 Under this scenario, the stock could then go public, meaning that anybody could own it, not just Alaska Natives.
 And the new stock owner could then own a share in the lands that were conveyed under ANCSA and other benefits from the Native corporation.Amendment: This amendment put significant restrictions on the ability of ANCSA stock to go public and the ability for shareholders to sell their stock.
 Under the amendment, shareholders can vote to “go public” but this would require a supermajority of eligible shares to vote to approve.